nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 This document focuses on upgrading NuoDB software and providing details on the upgrade mechanics specific to Kubernetes Deployments.

-For more information on NuoDB database upgrade in Physical or VMware Environments, please refer to the official [NuoDB Documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/).
+For more information on NuoDB database upgrade in Physical or VMware Environments, refer to the official [NuoDB Documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/).
 The documentation in this repository expands on the product documentation and is specific to this Helm Chart repository.

 ## Requirements